Wisdom tooth Other area

 • Microbiome-modulation therapy

-• Diagnostic and prognostic salivary biomarkers for systemic diseases
+• Diagnostic and prognostic salivary biomarkers for oral and systemic diseases

 Core Research Platforms